 Each week, students will participate in activities that support student mastery of course learning outcomes as evidenced through course discussions, quizzes/tests, reflective essays, group work, etc. (Refer to Course Topic chart)

-On Thursday of Week 4 (Friday for online courses), students will complete a final comprehensive exam on course material that has been presented during the course.
+In Week 4, students will complete an exam on course material that has been presented during the course.
 The exam will include short answer questions, long answer essays and possible case studies of the instructor's choice.